Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

 First of all, we should analyze the problem, so maybe we can make it simpler.
 We are searching *holes*, but, how many *holes* can exist in a graph?
 Actually, only one.
 Why?

 Remember the definition of *hole*.
-It's pointed by every node and it doesn't point any node.
+It's pointed by every node and it doesn't point at any node.
 Suppose we had two holes, *n1* and *n2*.
 Because they are *holes*, they must be pointed by all the nodes.
 Which means that *n1* must be pointed by *n2* and vice versa.
-But if it they point each other they are pointing a node, so they can't be *holes*.
+But if it they point at each other they are pointing to a node, so they can't be *holes*.

 First lemma: *A graph has one or none holes*.